Welcome to the 23rd

 many members of the Chinatown community.

-followed by some witty remarks from our own YFT
+some witty remarks from our own YFT President Jimmy

-President Jimmy Ho-Lee Yee, making fun of his own
+Ho-Lee Yee, making fun of his own broken English.

-broken English.
 The audience broke out in laughter.
+Other speakers

-Other speakers included Mary Chin (President of the
+included Mary Chin (President of the Asian American

-Fernande R.V.
-Duffly (Associate Justice of the Appeals
+Duffly (Associate Justice of the Appeals Court), and

-Deval L. Patric formally swore Paul in as judge.
-The
+Patric formally swore Paul in as judge.
+The ceremony

-Paul, giving thanks to his immigrant parents for
+giving thanks to his immigrant parents for providing

-providing him the opportunity to arrive at where his
+him the opportunity to arrive at where his is today.

-continued with a buffet dinner at China Pearl hosted
+buffet dinner at China Pearl hosted by Paul.

-judge Paul for all his accomplishments as we are proud
+for all his accomplishments as we are proud to have

 Paula Yee, Boston